zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Image of sponsorship page](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/sponsor.PNG)

-#### 3. Goal: As a customer, I should be able to silter products by category.
+#### 3. Goal: As a customer, I should be able to filter products by category.

 **Expected:** The user should be able to select from a series of options to filter the display of products on the page.